schrotie/bindom/README.md

 Note that 1. *may* also come *after* 2..
 Bindom will wait three seconds for a class it should instantiate to be declared and will then raise an exception, if the class was still not declared.
 That should be ample time because usually you *should* bundle your production code.
-For reall dynamic loading of modules you *should* implement a component, that does what you need and only sets `data-class` once you're good to go.
+For real dynamic loading of modules you *should* implement a component, that does what you need and only sets `data-class` once you're good to go.